Philippines to vaccinate millions as polio virus resurfaces

 The last known case in the Philippines had been in 1993, the World Health Organization says.

-Immunization coverage in the Philippines is at 70%, below the recommended rate of 95%, Domingo said, as trust in vaccines declines.

-Additional reporting by Neil Jerome Morales; Editing by Martin Petty and Clarence Fernandez
+Immunisation coverage in the Philippines is at 70%, below the recommended rate of 95%, Domingo said, as trust in vaccines declines.
+(Additional reporting by Neil Jerome Morales; Editing by Martin Petty and Clarence Fernandez)